-The Julie Atwood Speech, Language and Literacy Center has been named in honor of the visionary speech-language pathologist and professor emerita who not only launched the Department of Communication Sciences and Disorders but also played a major role in the school’s creation.
+The Julie Atwood Speech, Language and Literacy Center has been named in honor of the visionary speech-language pathologist and professor emerita who not only launched the Department of Communication Sciences and Disorders but also played a major role in

 It was the early 1970s when Julie Atwood first learned Massachusetts General Hospital wanted to launch what was being called at the time as MGH University.